datastax/dsbulk/manual/settings.md

 #### --driver.advanced.continuous-paging.page-size<br />--datastax-java-driver.advanced.continuous-paging.page-size _&lt;number&gt;_

 The page size.
 The value specified here can be interpreted in number of rows or in number of bytes, depending on the unit defined with page-unit (see below).
 It controls how many rows (or how much data) will be retrieved simultaneously in a single network roundtrip (the goal being to avoid loading too many results in memory at the same time).
-If there are more results, additional requests will be used to retrieve them (either automatically if you iterate with the sync API, or explicitly with the async API's fetchNextPage method).
+If there are more results, additional requests will be used to retrieve them.
 The default is the same as the driver's normal request page size, i.e., 5000 (rows).

 Default: **5000**.